Crispy Rice Salad Recipe Fresh, Crunchy and Easy

 Lemony Skillet Chicken Gyro Wraps with Creamy Cucumber Sauce

-3. Bake at 200°C (400°F) for about 20 minutes, tossing halfway through, until you get golden, slightly crunchy bits — this is the part that makes the whole crispy rice salad worth it.
+3. Bake at 400°F for about 20 minutes, tossing halfway through, until you see golden, crispy bits.

 Crispy rice salad with fresh vegetables and herbs shown in a collage with step by step visuals and bold text overlay